 Here we will learn about cavity wall, purpose of cavity walls & where are cavity wall used?

 The cavity wall is a type of wall that has a hollow center.

-For a load-bearing wall, the two leaves of a cavity walls may be equal thickness whereas for non-load-bearing wall, the inner leaf may be thicker than the outer leaf.
+For a load-bearing wall, the two leaves of cavity walls may be equal thickness whereas, for a non-load-bearing wall, the inner leaf may be thicker than the outer leaf.

 Two separate walls on suitable interiors can be joined together by metal pins or bonding bricks.